Doraemon: Synopsis

-Nobita Nobi is a ten-year-old Japanese school boy who is kind-hearted and honest, but also lazy, clumsy, and hapless, performing poorly in both school and sports.
+Set in 20th century Tokyo, Japan, the series revolves around Nobita Nobi, a ten-year-old school boy who is kind-hearted and honest, but also lazy, clumsy, and hapless, performing poorly in both school and sports.
 One day, a blue robot cat from the 22nd century named Doraemon is sent back to the past by Nobita's future great-great-grandson, Sewashi Nobi, to take care of Nobita so that his descendants can have a better life.
 Doraemon has a four-dimensional pocket in which he stores tools, inventions, and gadgets from the future to aid Nobita whenever he is faced with a problem.
 Although Doraemon is a cat robot, he has a fear of mice because of an incident where robotic mice chewed off his ears.
-This is why Doraemon lost his original yellow color and turned blue, from sadness.
+Afterwards, Doraemon lost his original yellow color and turned blue from sadness.

-Nobita has three main friends: Takeshi Goda (nicknamed Gian), Suneo Honekawa (Gian's sidekick), and Shizuka Minamoto, Nobita's best friend and love-interest.
+Nobita has three main friends: Takeshi Goda (nicknamed Gian), Suneo Honekawa (Gian's sidekick), and Shizuka Minamoto (Nobita's love interest).
 Gian is a strong, leading and domineering boy, but also loyal to his friends.
 Suneo is a wealthy and spoiled boy who uses his friendship with Gian to win the respect of other schoolmates.
 Shizuka is a gentle and kind girl who frequently plays with Nobita.
 Nobita has a crush on Shizuka; she is his prospective future wife (Nobita's future wife is initially Gian's younger sister).
 Although Gian and Suneo are Nobita's friends, they also typically bully and abuse him.
 Nobita normally responds by using Doraemon's gadgets to fight back against them, but Nobita has a tendency to get carried away with using the gadgets (or Gian and Suneo, if they steal it away), which typically results in unintended consequences for him and others.

-In addition to Gian, Suneo, and Shizuka, Dorami and Hidetoshi Dekisugi are also recurring characters.
-Dorami is Doraemon's younger sister, and Dekisugi is a gifted student boy who as Shizuka's close friend, frequently attracts the jealousy of Nobita.
+Dorami and Hidetoshi Dekisugi are also recurring characters.
+Dorami is Doraemon's younger sister, and Dekisugi is a gifted student boy who, as Shizuka's close friend, frequently attracts the jealousy of Nobita.